r2rahul/expdata/README.md

 Introduction
 ------------

-The package provides simple methods to get first initial look into the data.
+The package provides simple methods to get first look into the tidy data.
 The methods are implemented using **data.table** package so that the package can handle large data sets.
 The implemented methods can automatically detect variable type and create the corresponding summary as a data frame.
 The currently implemented methods detect following variable types:

 -   Numeric